The Directors have pleasure in presenting their Report and Audited

 increase consumer loyalty, provide a competitive advantage and help to

-initiatives in the areas of People, Planet and Performance, a few are
+initiatives in the area of People, Performance and Planet, listed are a

-Sourcing of packaging material locally to reduce the fuel emission; and
+- Sourcing of packaging material locally to reduce the fuel emission;

-based on the representations received from the Management,
+Directors, based on the representations received from the Management,

 a) that in the preparation of the annual accounts, the applicable

 accounting standards have been followed and that no material departures